Workday/warp-core/gh-pages-src/content/contents/getting_started_java.md

 {{< /highlight >}}

 "@WarpTest" is a meta-annotation that combines JUnit5 "@TestTemplate" annotation with our "WarpTestExtension" JUnit extension.
+A JUnit test template is not directly a test case, but is rather a template designed to be invoked multiple times as dictated by invocation context providers.
-"WarpTestExtension" uses JUnit before and after hooks to insert calls into our persistence module.
+"WarpTestExtension" is an invocation context provider that also uses JUnit "@BeforeEach" and after hooks to insert calls into our persistence module via the "MeasurementExtension"

 If your project has other constraints that preclude you from using "@TestTemplate" instead of "@Test", another possibility is adding the "@Measure" annotation to your existing tests, however note that this approach does not support repeated measurements or warmups.